 When it comes to location, the highest average paycheck ($38.58 per hour) can be spotted in Dallas, Texas; Walnut Creek, Calif. ($38.00), Chicago, Ill. (around $30.00), and Houston, Texas ($25.00) are the next top-paying cities.
 Those interested in increasing earning potential should avoid the city of Orlando, Fla. — at $21.54, salaries are some of the lowest in the country.
 Within the firm, employees working in California take home the most — about $35.44 per hour on average.

 Years of Experience

-Average pay is $23.62 per hour for those with five to nine years of experience.
-Between the one and five year mark, median pay is around $22.92 per hour.
-Overall, the greater share of VITAS Innovative Hospice Care folks have 10-19 years of experience and earn an average approximately $25.53 per hour.
+Average pay is approximately $25.60 per hour for those with five to nine years of experience.
+For those with one to four years of experience, median paychecks reach $24.56 per hour.
+The largest fraction of VITAS Innovative Hospice Care people (31 percent) have been working for 10-19 years and earn around $24.70 per hour on average.

 Certifications and Degrees

-At VITAS Innovative Hospice Care, there are significantly more females who responded to the questionnaire than males — the female-to-male ratio is more than 3 to 1.
+VITAS Innovative Hospice Care's employees who participated in the survey are more likely to be female — the female-to-male ratio is more than 3 to 1.

 Benefits and Perks

-Paid time off is in short supply here, with only one in four respondents receiving paid vacation and an eighth of respondents receiving paid sick days.
 The larger part of employees allocate some part of their earnings to the company-sponsored 401(k) savings plan.
-A strong majority of employees report having health insurance, and the larger part of workers report having dental coverage.
-Other privileges include a subsidized cell phone, a casual working environment, life insurance, and tuition reimbursement.
+A solid majority of employees receive health insurance, and the larger part of workers get dental coverage.
+The company also dishes out perks such as a subsidized cell phone, life insurance, a casual working environment, and tuition reimbursement.